 By David Gaffen and Herbert Lash

-NEW YORK (Reuters) - Escalating violence in Iraq drove crude oil prices to nine-month highs on Friday while damping the appetite for risk, even as bullish news from the U.S. tech sector lifted shares on Wall Street and helped buoy stocks in global equity markets.
+NEW YORK (Reuters) - Escalating violence in Iraq drove crude oil and the dollar higher on Friday while damping the appetite for global equity markets, even as bullish news from the U.S. tech sector lifted stocks on Wall Street.

 Brent crude edged above $113 a barrel, up more than $4 this week, on concerns that an insurgency in Iraq could trigger civil war and eventually crimp oil exports.

-Iraq's most senior Shi'ite cleric urged his followers to take up arms to defend themselves against advancing Sunni militants, escalating a conflict that threatens civil war and a possible break-up of the country.
+Iraq's most senior Shi'ite cleric urged his followers to take up arms to defend themselves against the advancing Sunni militants, potentially escalating the conflict.

-"The market in general is trying to assess the risks on Iraq," said Olivier Jakob at Petromatrix consultancy.
+"The market in general is trying to assess the risks on Iraq.
+There was a big market reaction and then the IEA (International Energy Agency) said it did not see a risk to supplies so the volatility is reflecting this," said Olivier Jakob at Petromatrix consultancy.

-The dollar strengthened against a basket of major currencies for the first time in three sessions as the Iraqi violence triggered a safety bid for the U.S. unit.
+The dollar strengthened against a basket of major currencies for the first time in three sessions as Iraqi violence triggered a safety bid for the U.S. currency.
 Higher U.S. bond yields also underpinned the move.

-Intel added the most gains to the three major indices on Wall Street, and its shares rose 6.8 percent at $29.87.
+Intel added the most gains to the three major indices on Wall Street, and its shares were up 6.9 percent at $29.89.